jphall663/gai_risk_management/README.md

 C-Eval (Chinese evaluation suite) <a href="#huang-yuzhen-yuzhuo-bai-zhihao-zhu-junlei-zhang-jinghan-zhang-tangjun-su-junteng-liu-chuancheng-lv-yikai-zhang-jiayi-lei-yao-fu-maosong-sun-and-junxian-he-c-eval-a-multi-level-multi-discipline-chinese-evaluation-suite-for-foundation-models-arxiv-preprint-last-revised-november-6-2023-httpsdoiorg1048550arxiv230508322">[Huang, Yuzhen et al.]</a>\
 Evaluation Harness: CrowS-Pairs\
 Evaluation Harness: ToxiGen\
-Finding New Biases in Language Models with a Holistic Descriptor Dataset\
+Finding New Biases in Language Models with a Holistic Descriptor Dataset <a href="#smith-eric-michael-melissa-hall-melanie-kambadur-eleonora-presani-and-adina-williams-im-sorry-to-hear-that-finding-new-biases-in-language-models-with-a-holistic-descriptor-dataset-arxiv-preprint-last-revised-october-27-2022-httpsdoiorg1048550arxiv220509209">[Smith et al.]</a>\
 From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models <a href="#feng-shangbin-chan-young-park-yuhan-liu-and-yulia-tsvetkov-from-pretraining-data-to-language-models-to-downstream-tasks-tracking-the-trails-of-political-biases-leading-to-unfair-nlp-models-arxiv-preprint-last-revised-july-6-2023-httpsdoiorg1048550arxiv230508283">[Feng et al.]</a>\
 HELM: Bias\
 HELM: Toxicity\
-MT-bench\
+MT-bench <a href="#zheng-lianmin-wei-lin-chiang-ying-sheng-siyuan-zhuang-zhanghao-wu-yonghao-zhuang-zi-lin-zhuohan-li-dacheng-li-and-eric-p-xing-judging-llm-as-a-judge-with-mt-bench-and-chatbot-arena-in-proceedings-of-the-37th-international-conference-on-neural-information-processing-systems-nips-23-article-no-2020-4659546623-published-may-30-2024-httpsdlacmorgdoi10555536661223668142">[Zheng et al.]</a>\
 The Self-Perception and Political Biases of ChatGPT <a href="#rutinowski-jérôme-sven-franke-jan-endendyk-ina-dormuth-moritz-roidl-and-markus-pauly-the-self-perception-and-political-biases-of-chatgpt-human-behavior-and-emerging-technologies-2024-httpsdoiorg10115520247115633">[Rutinowski et al.]</a>

 **Privacy Enhanced**\
 HELM: Copyright\
-llmprivacy\
+llmprivacy <a href="#staab-robin-mark-vero-mislav-balunović-and-martin-vechev-beyond-memorization-violating-privacy-via-inference-with-large-language-models-arxiv-preprint-last-revised-may-6-2024-httpsdoiorg1048550arxiv231007298">[Staab et al.]</a>\
 mimir <a href="#duan-michael-anshuman-suri-niloofar-mireshghallah-sewon-min-weijia-shi-luke-zettlemoyer-yulia-tsvetkov-yejin-choi-david-evans-and-hannaneh-hajishirzi-do-membership-inference-attacks-work-on-large-language-models-arxiv-preprint-last-revised-september-16-2024-httpsdoiorg1048550arxiv240207841">[Duan et al.]</a>

 **Safe**\
 Big-bench: Convince Me\
-Big-bench: Truthfulness\
+Big-bench: Truthfulness <a href="#srivastava-aarohi-abhinav-rastogi-abhishek-rao-abu-awal-md-shoeb-abubakar-abid-adam-fisch-adam-r-brown-adam-santoro-et-al-beyond-the-imitation-game-quantifying-and-extrapolating-the-capabilities-of-language-models-arxiv-preprint-last-revised-june-12-2023-httpsdoiorg1048550arxiv220604615">[Srivastava et al.]</a>\
 HELM: Reiteration, Wedging\
 Mark My Words <a href="#piet-julien-chawin-sitawarin-vivian-fang-norman-mu-and-david-wagner-mark-my-words-analyzing-and-evaluating-language-model-watermarks-arxiv-preprint-last-revised-december-7-2023-httpsdoiorg1048550arxiv231200273">[Piet et al.]</a>\
-MLCommons\
+MLCommons <a href="#vidgen-bertie-adarsh-agrawal-ahmed-m-ahmed-victor-akinwande-namir-al-nuaimi-najla-alfaraj-elie-alhajjar-et-al-introducing-v05-of-the-ai-safety-benchmark-from-mlcommons-arxiv-preprint-last-revised-may-13-2024-httpsdoiorg1048550arxiv240412241">[Vidgen et al.]</a>\
 The WMDP Benchmark <a href="#li-nathaniel-alexander-pan-anjali-gopal-summer-yue-daniel-berrios-alice-gatti-justin-d-li-ann-kathrin-dombrowski-et-al-the-wmdp-benchmark-measuring-and-reducing-malicious-use-with-unlearning-arxiv-preprint-last-revised-may-15-2024-httpsdoiorg1048550arxiv240303218">[Li et al.]</a>

 **Secure and Resilient**\